retkowsky/azure-ai-translator/README.md

 # Azure AI Translator demos

-Translator Service is a cloud-based neural machine translation service that is part of the Azure AI services family and can be used with any operating system.
-Translator powers many Microsoft products and services used by thousands of businesses worldwide for language translation and other language-related operations.
+Azure AI Translator is a cloud-based machine translation service you can use to translate text and documents with a simple REST API call.
+The service uses modern neural machine translation technology.
+The Custom Translator interface allows you to use your translation memory to create customized neural translation systems.
+The customized translation system can be used to translate text and documents with the Translator service.

 ## Documentation
 https://learn.microsoft.com/en-us/azure/ai-services/translator/